HadiHz88/LU-M1S1-Markdown-Summaries/README.md

 ## 📝 License

 These summaries are provided as educational resources for Lebanese University students.
 Please respect intellectual property rights and academic integrity when using these materials.

+## One more thing

+If you find this repository helpful, please consider giving it a ⭐️!
+Your support encourages me to keep updating and improving the content.

 ---